eikek/publet/doc/src/main/resources/org/eknet/publet/doc/_scala-scripts.md

 Scala scripts can access all classes in the classpath of the web application.
 Often, one wants to define addtional objects and classes to share code between scripts.
-You can extend the source and classpath of Scala scripts to achieve it.
+You can extend the sourcepath and classpath of Scala scripts to achieve it.

 Suppose there exists several scripts in `/apps/myapp/` that want to share code.
-You can create a _mini project_ by creating the following directory
+You would create a _mini project_ by creating the following directory
 outline:

     /apps/myapp/.includes/project/src/main/scala/